‘State-sponsored’ attacks on phones of India opposition leaders, says Apple

 In a post on X, federal Communications, Electronics and Information Technology Minister, Ashwini Vaishnaw, said the information by Apple over the issue was “vague and non-specific in nature”.

 “Apple states these notifications may be based on information which is ‘incomplete or imperfect’.
-It also states that some Apple threat notifications maybe false alarms or some attacks are not detected,” he wrote, adding that the government has asked the company to join its investigate into the allegations.
+It also states that some Apple threat notifications maybe false alarms or some attacks are not detected,” he wrote, adding that the government has asked the company to join its investigation into the allegations.

 Apar Gupta, director of the Internet Freedom Foundation, an organisation which advocates for digital rights, said with imminent state assembly elections and the 2024 general elections not far off, the timing of the notifications from Apple was alarming.